0xAX/asm/content/asm_2.md

 - Bounds registers
 - Memory management registers

-The detailed description of any type of registers you can find in the [Intel software developer manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
-For this moment we will stop only at the description of the general purpose registers as in most of our examples we will use mostly them.
-If we will use other types of registers, this will be mentioned in the respective example.
-We already have seen the set of the general purpose registers in the [previous chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md):
+You can find a detailed description of registers in the [Intel software developer manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
+For now, we will focus only on the **general purpose registers** as we will use them in most examples.
+If we will use other registers, I will mention it beforehand.
+We already saw a table with general purpose registers in the [previous chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md#cpu-registers-and-system-calls):

 ![registers](/content/assets/registers.png)

-We have `16` registers with size of 64 bits, from `rax` to `r15`.
-Some parts of each `64-bit` register has own name.
-For example, as we may see in the table above, the lower `32-bits` of the `rax` register is called `eax`.
-In the same way, the lower `16 bits` of the `eax` register is called `ax`.
-In the end, the lower `8 bits` if the `ax` register is called `al` and the higher `8 bits` is called `ah`.
-Schematically we can look at this as:
+There are 16 registers of 64 bits size, from `rax` to `r15`.
+Each register also has smaller parts with their own names.
+For example, as we may see in the table above, the lower 32 bits of the `rax` register are called `eax`.
+Similarly, the lower 16 bits of the `eax` register are called `ax`.
+Finally, the lower 8 bits of the `ax` register are called `al`, while the higher 8 bits are called `ah`.
+We can visualize this as:

 ![rax](/content/assets/rax.svg)

-The general purpose registers are used in many different cases like performing of arithmetic and logical operations, transferring of data, memory address calculation operations, passing parameters to the functions and system calls and many more.
-During going through this and other posts we will see how the general purpose registers could be used to perform different operations.
+The general purpose registers are used in many different cases, like performing arithmetic and logical operations, transferring data, memory address calculation operations, passing parameters to functions and system calls, and many more.
+When going through these chapters, we will see how to use the general purpose registers to perform different operations.

 ### Endianness

-A computer operates with bytes.
-The bytes could be stored in memory in different order.
-This order in which a computer stores a sequence of bytes called - `endianness`.
+A computer operates with bytes of data.
+The bytes can be stored in memory in different order.
+The order in which a computer stores a sequence of bytes is called **endianness**.
 There are two types of endianness:

 - `big`
 - `little`

-We can imagine memory as one large array of bytes.
-Each byte has own address.
-For example let's consider we have the following four bytes in memory: `AA 56 AB FF`.
-In the `little-endian` order the least significant byte has the smallest address:
+We can imagine memory as one large array of bytes, where each byte has its own unique address.
+For example, let's say we have the following four bytes in memory: `AA 56 AB FF`.
+In the `little-endian` order, the least significant byte is stored at the smallest memory address:

 | Address            | Byte |
 |--------------------|------|